Shared CCTV Scheme

 Our aim is to prevent crime and anti-social behaviour, provide residents and businesses with protection and make the district a safer place to live, work and visit.

-monitors 254 cameras across the district, 24 hours a day, 365 days a year
+monitors over 250 cameras across Cambridgeshire, 24 hours a day, 365 days a year from a central Shared Service control room in Huntingdon

-covers Cambridge City, the town centres of Huntingdon, Godmanchester, Ramsey, St Ives, St Neots and Yaxley, and the recreation centres in Huntingdon and St Ives
+covers street cameras in Cambridge City, the town centres of Huntingdon, Godmanchester, Ramsey, St Ives, St Neots and Yaxley as well as civic and other buildings, parks and car parks, and flood defence cameras

 How we manage CCTV records

-All video data information is recorded onto digital hard drives and kept for a maximum of 28 days and automatically overwritten.
-During this time the police or other statutory prosecuting or investigative agencies may apply for access to the images for investigatory purposes.
+All video data is recorded onto digital hard drives and kept for up to 31 days and automatically overwritten unless downloaded for permitted purposes.
+During this time police or other statutory prosecuting or investigative agencies may apply for release of unredacted recorded data for permitted purposes.

 Organisations and agencies, such as insurance companies and solicitors, may apply for access to recorded data for permitted purposes on behalf of their clients.
 This will entail completion of the Data Handling Request Form that will be supplied and proof of client and company.